Bloc/jottly-checkpoints/08-Integrating-Skeleton-to-Header.md

 ![](http://cl.ly/WGOc/07-header-skeleton.png)

 In this checkpoint, we're going to begin integrating Skeleton's grid to give our landing page some structure.
-We'll do this by reading through the documentation and using the `stylesheets/skeleton.css` file.
+We'll do this by reading through the [documentation](http://www.getskeleton.com/#grid) (click on 'Code Example' below the grid) and using the `stylesheets/skeleton.css` file.

 ### Container class